ZahraKiashemshaki/Rice_Image_Dataset---CNN/README.md

 ---

-## Key Features

-Certainly!
-Below is a professional and concise **README.md** template for your GitHub repository, summarizing everything you did with the dataset.
-You can customize it further based on your specific project details.

----

 # Rice Image Classification

 This repository contains the implementation of a **multi-class image classification model** to classify different types of rice using a dataset of rice images.
 The project includes data preprocessing, model training, evaluation, and prediction.